Ivo1116/cflinuxfs5/README.md

 # Cloud Foundry stack: cflinuxfs5

-This stack is derived from Ubuntu 22.04 LTS (Jammy Jellyfish)
+This stack is derived from Ubuntu 24.04 LTS (Noble Numbat)

 ## Dependencies